-As an option at the overlay level, residential use up to 1.25 FAR may be considered if the applicable conditions for the overlay level are met.
-High quality, urban-style architecture, landscaping, and site design should be provided including publicly accessible urban park spaces and streetscape consistent with the development to the west along Legato Road.
+As an option at the overlay level, multifamily residential use up to 1.25 FAR may be considered if the applicable conditions for the overlay level are met.
+High quality, urbanstyle architecture, landscaping, and site design should be provided including publicly accessible urban park spaces and streetscape consistent with the development to the west along Legato Road.
 Architectural treatments and enhanced buffering and landscaping are strongly encouraged to lessen the visual impact of the buildings, including structured parking facilities, on the adjacent residential use.
-An urban-style design is encouraged.
 Construction of or contribution to pedestrian enhancements should be made on the Legato Road frontage along the eastern side of the sub-unit to improve connectivity to the Fair Oaks Mall and future planned transit station in Sub-unit A1 with any redevelopment.